league-curriculum/Python-Apprentice/docs/source/getting_started.md

 <img class="c400" src="https://images.jointheleague.org/github/understand_workflows.png" >

-This will allow your repo to tell the League when you check in code, so we can track your progress.
+This will allow your repo to tell The League when you check in code ( using a GIthub action in the .github directory ) , so we can track your progress.
+If you aren't a League student, you can skip it.

 Now click on the <img class="inline" src="https://images.jointheleague.org/github/code_menu.png"> menu item to go back to the main page.